radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/managing-directory-stores.md

 ## Number of Supported Clauses in Search Filters

-**NEEDS UPDATED TO INDICATE THE PROPER API REQUEST TO SET THIS INSTEAD OF USING ZK SETTING!!**

 By default, the RadiantOne directory supports a maximum of 1024 clauses in search filters.
-To increase the maximum number of clauses supported, edit the maxClausesLimit property setting in /radiantone/v1/cluster/config/vds_server.conf from the Main Control Panel -> ZooKeeper tab (requires [Expert Mode](01-introduction#expert-mode)).
+To increase the maximum number of clauses supported, edit the maxClausesLimit property setting from the Classic Control Panel.
+1. Open Classic Control Panel and login as a member of the Directory Administrator role.
+2. Click the ZooKeeper tab.
+3. Navigate to /radiantone/<version>/<clusterName>/config/vds_server.conf.
+4. Click **Edit Mode**.
+5. Set the value for maxClausesLimit. (e.g. "maxClausesLimit" : 2000, )
+6. Click **Save**.
 The RadiantOne service does not need to be restarted after modifying this value.

 ## Exporting Directory Stores